Skip to content

 That starts the interactive TUI.

-By default the app launches with model name gpt-5.4:
+By default the app launches with model name gpt-5.5 with low reasoning:

-• With Codex OAuth credentials present, OpenMed prefers the Codex SDK path.
+• With Codex OAuth credentials present, OpenMed can use the Codex SDK path.

-• With only OPENAI_API_KEY present, OpenMed uses the OpenAI SDK path.
+• With OpenAI provider credentials present, OpenMed can use the OpenAI SDK path.

 • If no network SDK is configured, the native fallback remains available.